ChibiOS/ChibiOS/readme.txt

 - NEW: Unified makefiles for ARM7, ARMCM3 MSP430 projects, the new makefiles
   share a common part making them easier to maintain.
-Also reorganized the demo-specific part of the makefile, now it is easier to configure and the option can be overriden from outside.
+Also reorganized the demo-specific part of the makefile, now it is easier to configure and the option can be overridden from outside.
 - CHANGE: Changed the chSemFastWaitS() macro in chSemFastWaitI() and chSemGetCounter() in chSemGetCounterI().
 - CHANGE: Removed the port_puts() function from the port templates.
 It was not